 We use a different chemical, naled, by air because it is dense(15 lbs/gal), therefore it can penetrate thick vegetation to come in contact with flying mosquitoes.
 It is approved for use over residential areas, marshes, wetlands, crops, and pastures – all things we have within the Benton County metro area.
 It also breaks down within hours of application reducing any long-term effects on the environment.

 Naled will cause eye irritation if you are directly in contact with the spray cloud.
 It takes about 20 minutes for the product to drop from the release height of the plane, so if you see it fly over you have time to get inside.
-Below is the human health statement on naled from the EPA.
-Naled
+Please click the link regarding Naled use for mosquito control from the EPA: Naled

 Does Naled Pose Risks to Human Health?

 Naled can be used for public health mosquito control programs without posing unreasonable risks to the general population when applied according to the label.
 We have estimated the exposure and risks to both adults and children posed by ULV aerial and ground applications of naled.
 Because of the very small amount of active ingredient released per acre of ground, the estimates found that for all scenarios considered, exposures were hundreds or even thousands of times below an amount that might pose a health concern.
 These estimates assumed several spraying events over a period of weeks, and also assumed that a toddler would ingest some soil and grass in addition to skin and inhalation exposure.
 However, at high doses, well above those for normal labeled uses, naled like other organophosphates, can overstimulate the nervous system causing nausea, dizziness, or confusion.
 Severe high-dose poisoning with any organophosphate can cause convulsions, respiratory paralysis and death.